antlersanchors/antlersanchors.github.io/_portfolio/messaging-service-for-newcomers.md

 Response from participants in our research and prototyping was very positive.
 At time of writing we are exploring opportunities to continue development and implementation of the service for the Syrian newcomer population, but we are also keen to explore potential interest in this model of service platform for other newcomer populations, as well as more diverse audiences.

-If you have a look at soe of the project pages in the links below, you’ll see there are lots of different ideas about how this kind of service can be helpful, and some great examples of like-minded projects “in the wild” already!
+If you have a look at some of the project pages in the links below, you’ll see there are lots of similar-but-different ideas about how this kind of service could be used to help people—from finding settlement services to accessing mental health resources—and some great examples of like-minded projects “in the wild” already!

 <h2 id="links">Link List</h2>